mattbatman/biblical/src/content/post/genesis.md

 * [Genesis 19:30-38](#GEN19V30) It's strange to read a story of two daughters getting their father drunk and sleeping with him to get pregnant without any moral judgment or explicit lessons.
 * [Genesis 20:1-18](#GEN20V1) It seems like Abimelech would have spared Abraham's life, yet he again lied that Sarah was his sister.
 Again, the Bible seems to pass no explicit judgment.
 * [Genesis 20:12](#GEN20V12) Abraham and Sarah were half-siblings.
 They shared a father.
+* [Genesis 26:6](#GEN26V6) Isaac lies about Rebekah being his wife, saying she's his sisiter, just like his father.
+* [Genesis 27:26](#GEN27V26) How and why is a blessing like this so powerful and coveted?
+Why is it not reversible?
+* [Genesis 27:40](#GEN27V40) Per this blessing and intent, it seems Esau should destroy Jacob in the future.

 ## World English Bible Text